 - a.
 Student must maintain an overall Troy University GPA of at least 2.0 on 4.0 scale while enrolled in nursing courses. - b.
 Student must earn a grade of C (74%) or better in each required course. - c.
-A student will be able to repeat a nursing course only one time to achieve a grade of C or better. - d.
+A student will be able to repeat a nursing course only one time to achieve a grade of C or better . - d.
 A student may repeat only one ASN Program nursing course (with the exception of NSG 2204 or NSG 2213); therefore, a second D or F in any ASN nursing course (with the exception of NSG 2204, or NSG 2213) will result in automatic dismissal from the Program. - e.
-Student must make 85% or higher on a dosage and solutions calculation examination in NSG 1151 to progress in the program. - Student must satisfactorily complete an NCLEX predictor exam in NSG 2280. - g.
+Student must make 90% or higher on a dosage and solutions calculation examination in NSG 1151 to progress in the program. - f.
 Student must complete the program within four years from the date of initial enrollment in the first clinical nursing course (NSG 1131 and/or NSG 1135) to remain in the program.
 Whether a student drops, fails or withdraws from NSG 1131 or NSG 1135 the student can only re-enroll once more.
 If a student drops, fails, or withdraws a second time, the student will be dismissed from the ASN program.